goozbach-presentation/ansible-sysadvent/index.md

             shell: /usr/local/bin/add_host {{ ansible_hostname }}
             delegate_to: loadbalancer.example.com

-## Continous Integration Workflow
+## Continuous Integration Work flow
-Using Ansible as part of a contiuous integration system is a powerful workflow.
+Using Ansible as part of a continuous integration system is a powerful work flow.
 Ansible can easily use the same playbooks against different environments by simply changing the inventory source.

 To run a site-wide playbook against production you would use the default command syntax: